Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Experiments

 \subsection{3D Visual Grounding Results}

-\textbf{Nr3D and Sr3D} The results of 3D visual grounding (3DVG) on Nr3D and Sr3D are shown in Table~\ref{tab:nr3d}.
-By effectively utilizing fine-grained phrase annotations in both pre-training and training processes, our proposed PhraseRefer improves the SOTA method SAT \cite{yang2021sat}, from 49.2\%/57.9\% to 54.4\%/63.0\% on Nr3D and Sr3D datasets in terms of overall accuracy.
-Specifically, in the category of ``Hard'' that there are more than two objects of the same class as the target in the scene, ours achieve {\textbf{4.6\%}} and {\textbf{5.4\%}} absolute improvement, respectively.
+\textbf{3DVG-GT.} The results of 3D visual grounding (3DVG) with ground truth proposals are shown in Table~\ref{tab:nr3d}.
+By effectively utilizing fine-grained phrase annotations in both pre-training and training processes, our proposed dataset and components improve the SoTA method MVT~\cite{huang2022multi}, from 55.1/64.5/55.3\% to 59.0/68.0/59.9\% on Nr3D/Sr3D/ScanRefer datasets in terms of overall accuracy, respectively.
+Moreover, there is a considerable improvement on the other baseline SAT~\cite{yang2021sat} with lower initial performance.
+Our dataset and proposed components boost its performance by 5.2\%, 5.1\%, and 3.7\%, respectively.
+The performance boosts on 3DVG-GT are more reliable, since it only considers the referring ability of the model and ignores the effect of different detection architectures.

-\textbf{ScanRefer} Table~\ref{tab:scanrefer} reports the VG accuracy on the ScanRefer dataset~\cite{chen2020scanrefer} with ground truth object proposals.
-Our method achieves the accuracy of 55.5\%, outperforming the previous state-of-the-arts~\cite{zhenyu2021d3net,yuan2021instancerefer,yang2021sat}.
-The improvement is smaller than that on Nr3D since the number of phrases in ScanRefer++ is fewer than that in Nr3D, as shown in Table.~\ref{tab:statistic}.
-Results also emphasize that using additional Nr3D/Sr3D+ training data can further improve the grounding accuracy.
-As shown in the last two columns of Table \ref{tab:scanrefer}, it can be seen that ``ScanRefer w/ Sr3D'' and ``ScanRefer w/ Nr3D'' improve the performance of `ScanRefer only'' (55.5\%) to 58.4\% and 59.5\%, respectively.
-Furthermore, if we pre-train on the joint set of Nr3D and Sr3D+ (PhraseRefer*), the accuracy on ScanRefer can promote to 60.4\%, which proves that our pre-training strategy can gain consistent improvement with more pre-training data.
+\textbf{3DVG-Det.} 3D visual grounding with detected proposals is a more complicated task since it also considers detection results.
+Table~\ref{tab:scanrefer} reports the 3DVG on the ScanRefer validation set~\cite{chen2020scanrefer} with detected object proposals.
+After equipping our POA optimization and pre-training strategy, the enhanced model achieves an accuracy of 41.5\%, outperforming the previous state-of-the-arts~\cite{zhenyu2021d3net,yang2021sat,jain2022bottom}.
+Moreover, we find out that our proposed components and dataset work well across different object detectors, \ie, VoteNet~\cite{qi2019deep}, PointGroup~\cite{jiang2020pointgroup} and GroupFree~\cite{liu2021group}, which further shows the effectiveness.